What is Fertility Preservation?

 How does the IVF process work for the purpose fertility preservation?

-As with anyone wishing to undergo IVF, the process of fertility preservation begins with a consultation with Dr. Zoneraich or Dr. Larsen.
+As with anyone wishing to undergo IVF, the process of fertility preservation begins with a consultation with Drs.
+Zoneraich or Larsen.
 Once the consultation is complete, the doctor will proceed with a similar diagnostic evaluation as would be required of any woman wishing to undergo IVF with some few exceptions.
 Once the diagnostic evaluation is completed confirming a woman’s eligibility based on ovarian reserve testing, the patient will then undergo the IVF stimulation process up to and including the egg retrieval.
 After the eggs are retrieved, the IVF laboratory will vitrify and store them for the patient’s future use.
 The entire process from screening to freezing will usually occur within two months from initial consultation.

 Costs for fertility preservation?